joeyAghion/opsworks_custom_env/README.md

 Opsworks Set-Up
 ---------------

-The `opsworks_custom_env::configure` recipe should be added as a custom recipe to the _Deploy_ event.
-It executes a _restart Rails app APPNAME_ resource when the settings have changed, so ensure that this is defined.
-(In a typical rails layer, this is provided by the `rails::configure` recipe.)
+The `opsworks_custom_env::deploy` recipe should be added as a custom recipe to the _Deploy_ event.

+However, a deploy isn't necessary if you just want to update the custom configuration.
+Instead, update the stack's custom JSON, then choose to _Run Command_ > _execute recipes_ and enter `opsworks_custom_env::update` into the _Recipes to execute_ field.
+Executing the recipe will write an updated `application.yml` file and restart unicorn workers.